 Dr. Goldenberg is a leading expert in singing and lung disease.
 Her doctoral dissertation focused on the use of singing lessons as an adjunctive airway clearance technique for cystic fibrosis.
 She has presented her dissertation research and continuing research in the use of singing for respiratory ailments across the United States, Canada and Europe.
 Her article, “Singing for Respiratory Health: A Literature Review” was published in 2018 in the peer-reviewed Journal of Voice.
 Recently she has focused her work on helping people with lung disease to better coordinate their breath with the voice through individual lessons and the “Breathe, Sing, Move!” program.
 As an active and trained singing voice specialist, Dr. Goldenberg frequently assists injured singers, actors and other voice users referred to her from medical professionals and the voice community.

-Dr. Goldenberg has been privileged to study with some of the major authorities on voice of our time including Scott McCoy, Marvin Keenze, Lindsey Christiansen, Jeanette LoVetri, Wendy LeBorgne, Katherine Green and Johan Sundberg.
+Dr. Goldenberg has been privileged to study with some of the major authorities on voice of our time including Scott McCoy, Marvin Keenze, Jeanette LoVetri, Wendy LeBorgne, Katherine Green and Johan Sundberg.
+She has studied voice with Lindsey Christiansen, Gran Wilson, Charlotte Aiosa and Carmen Tellier.
 Additionally, she was selected to participate in the prestigious 2011 NATS Intern program at the University of Wisconsin: Eau Claire.
-She has adjudicated at several local festivals and has been in demand as a guest lecturer, particularly on subjects relating to voice science, vocal health and vocal pedagogy.
+She has adjudicated at multiple festivals and has been in demand as a guest lecturer, particularly on subjects relating to voice science, vocal health and vocal pedagogy.